jarusll/the-logs/index.md

 It happened again, Leetcode passed Wrong answer verdict for a working solution.
 This has happened multiple time and its frustrating.

+I'll be moving towards cpp for program solving

 # 2022-05-04
 Feel pretty comfortable with Linked lists & Doubly linked lists.
 Recursion still seems to have downside with function call overhead.
 But I still prefer it over iterative solutions.